 Current Options for Sponsored employees (Subclass 457 or 482 Visas)

-At this time, all migration legislation surrounding sponsor obligations still stands.
+At this time, all migration legislation surrounding sponsor obligations still stands for your temporary Work visa.
 There have been NO relaxations announced yet.
 If your employer needs to make changes to your employment, here are the options which are acceptable under current Migration law.

 (NOTE: Below we have provided GENERAL INFORMATION based on current migration law.
 We recommend you seek advice from an Employment Lawyer if you wish to discuss any of these options.
 There may be other factors which impact on whether these options are suitable – such as prevailing modern award conditions.
 We do not provide advice on employment law matters)